 Legend has it that long ago, when a poor miller fell in love with and wanted to marry the daughter of a wealthy man, the father refused to give his daughter any dowry at all.
 The couple married anyway, even though the miller had almost no possessions for a household.
 The townsfolk, who knew the miller to be a kind and generous person, came to the newlyweds’ home and “showered” them with the kinds of gifts a couple would need when first starting out in life.

-Even if you thank your guests in person for your presents, a handwritten thank-you note is still expected, and should be sent shortly after the shower.
+Even if you thank your bridal-shower guests in person for your presents, a handwritten thank-you note is still expected, and should be sent shortly after the bridal shower.
 If you aren’t sure of your guests’ mailing addresses in this email age, the host can provide an address or guest book and ask each guest to fill theirs in, or ask your host for the addresses from her invitation list.
-Shower hosts, please avoid the unfortunate trend of asking guests to fill out an envelope with their name and address to be used by the bride to send guests their thank-you notes.
+Bridal shower hosts, please avoid the unfortunate trend of asking guests to fill out an envelope with their name and address to be used by the bride to send wedding-shower guests their thank-you notes.
 This is a job for the bride, not her guests.
 Thanks are a personal expression of appreciation, one that should extend to every aspect of the note.

 Photo by Melody Melikian Photography; Floral & Event Design by Eddie Zaratsian Lifestyle and Design; From Real Event: Stylish Bridal Shower with Pops of Punchy Shades & Lovely Florals

 For more bridal shower ideas, discover the best songs to play at your bridal shower, see unique bridal shower activity ideas, get ideas for cute bridal shower outfits, and read 10 steps to hosting the perfect bridal shower.